Java (485)

 }

-// Save the document after removing captions
+// Save the new document to a file

 document.close();